TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-network-expressroute.md

     articleId="azurestack-network-load-balancers"
 />

-# Azure Stack Load Balancer for User Environment
+# Resolve issue with Azure Stack Express Route"

 Use Express Route to set up a fast, private connection to Microsoft cloud services from your on-premises infrastructure or co-location facility using Azure Stack.